How many eggs does a blue tit lay

 After all the eggs are laid, the female blue tit takes on the primary responsibility of incubating the eggs.
 She sits on the eggs to provide them with warmth, and occasionally leaves the nest to feed.
 The incubation period typically lasts for around 12-15 days.

-See also How many grams in 5kg
+See also How many wednesdays are in a year

 Once the eggs have hatched, both parents take turns feeding the chicks and keeping them warm.
 The newly hatched chicks are naked and blind, but they quickly develop feathers and eyesight.
 The parents continue to care for the chicks until they are ready to leave the nest and explore the world on their own.